| |

 9. Fatal Energy

-stunning.
-For example, Some Pain Will Last might be the band's best
+example, Some Pain Will Last might be one of the band's best tracks

-track ever, an evil and menacing piece that one could not expect to find on
+ever, an evil and menacing piece that seriously could not have been possible on

-their earlier releases.
-Mille's vocals are as raw as ever and therefore may
+any of the previous releases.
+Mille's vocals remain about as raw as ever and

 |